riaandeventer/garden_path/README.md

 # Introduction to Natural Language Processing (NLP)

-This program takes 5 sentence and tokenise each sentence and perform entity recognition.
+This program takes 5 sentences and tokenise each sentence and perform entity recognition.

 ## Description